AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 Applying these interval calculations layer by layer is called **interval bound propagation**, or **IBP**.
 Each operation encloses every value that operation can produce from the preceding intervals.
-By induction over the layers, the final interval encloses every possible margin.
-This containment is why a positive lower margin bound is a sound certificate.
+The input intervals contain every allowed input.
+Each sound propagation step preserves that containment, so repeating the argument layer by layer makes the final interval contain every possible margin.
+This induction is why a positive lower margin bound is a sound certificate.

 Last-layer elision and the use of IBP bounds in training are studied in [On the Effectiveness of Interval Bound Propagation for Training Verifiably Robust Models](https://arxiv.org/abs/1810.12715).